tanhuy998/context-js/README.md

 #### @Route.group vs @Route.prefix differences

-`@Route.prefix` is just the concaternation of the prefix and route's path and each Controller class (a routing context) has just only one prefix for it's routes.
+`@Route.prefix` is just the concaternation of the prefix and route's path, each Controller class (a routing context) contains just only one prefix for it's routes.
 On another hand, a Controller Class (a routing context) can have more than one group of routes that each group has different constraints for specific purposes (such as testing).